jakecyr/chatgpt-voice-assistant/README.md

-# OpenAI GPT-3 Chatbot
+# ChatGPT Voice Assistant

 ![GitHub Actions Build Status](https://github.com/jakecyr/openai-gpt3-chatbot/actions/workflows/test-application.yml/badge.svg)

-A simple interface to the OpenAI GPT-3 models with speech to text for input and text to speech for the output from OpenAI.
+A simple interface to the OpenAI ChatGPT model with speech to text for input and text to speech for the output.

 ## Setup